puppeteer/puppeteer/docs/api.md

 ### class: SecurityDetails

-[SecurityDetails] class represents responses which are received by page.
+[SecurityDetails] class represents the security details when response was received over the secure connection.

 #### securityDetails.issuer()
 - returns: <[string]> A string with the name of issuer of the certificate.